imos64/docker-kubernetes-course/24_private_cluster/Readme.md

 ➕ No public endpoint exposed on internet (which helps implement Zero Trust Network).
 ➕ Worker nodes connects to control plane using private endpoint.
 ➖ More work should be done to get acces to the cluster for DevOps pipelines and cluster operators.
+➖ Choosing private cluster is only possible during cluster creation.
+Not possible for existing clusters.

 ## 3. Public cluster using API Integration